OmarGaafar1/Train-Booking-System/README.md

 ```
 5 Save the file after making the necessary updates.

--**By following these steps, you will ensure that the Train System application can read the correct server name and database name from the database.txt file when establishing a connection to the SQL Server.
+- **By following these steps, you will ensure that the Train System application can read the correct server name and database name from the database.txt file when establishing a connection to the SQL Server.